vinceglb/ConfettiKit/README.md

 - Higher values make confetti shoot out faster

 **`maxSpeed`**
-- Creates natural variation by randomly picking speeds
+- Creates natural variation by randomly picking speeds between `speed` and `maxSpeed`
 - Set to -1 to disable the upper limit
 - Example: speed = 20f, maxSpeed = 30f means each piece will have a random speed between 20 and 30